We are looking for individuals from diverse backgrounds to join our team.

 Baltasar Andrés Lopez Sardi

-PhD student in Chemical Engineering and Fellow
+PhD candidate in Chemical Engineering

 Baltasar grew up in Caracas, Venezuela and moved to Florida where he ended up getting his bachelor’s degree in Biomedical Engineering from the University of Florida.
 At UF, he studied potential methods to treat Type 1 Diabetes using oxygen generating biomaterials and islet cells under Dr. Cherie Stabler.
 After graduation, Baltasar moved to New York City to pursue a Chemical Engineering PhD.
 He joined the Simunovic Lab in 2021 and is interested in unraveling the mysteries surrounding organogenesis through tissue engineering and biomaterial research.
 Outside the lab, Baltasar enjoys exploring NYC, traveling, and trying to obtain tickets to a Bad Bunny concert.